 - Overnight shifts start at 10 or 11 pm

-- Sign into the computer and see who to see next
+- Sign into the computer and check which patient to see next.

 - As you move up the leadership ladder, you get to pick better shifts.

-What is it to be a shift worker?
+What is it like to be a physician who’s a shift worker?

 - There are set time periods where you’re scheduled to be there.

-- There is not call for the most part once you’re off the clock.
+- There is no call for the most part once you’re off the clock.

-- There are health detriments when you change your shift around a lot but there are ways that you can work around it so it works best for you.
+- You can experience health detriments when you have to change your shift around between day and night.
+But there are ways you can work around it so it works for you.

 - There are ways to avoid burnout.

-- There are ways to diversify your career especially when you get older and it gets tougher to switch shifts (ex. part time, administration, free clinic, etc.)
+- You can diversify your career, especially when you get older and it gets tougher to switch shifts.

 Traits that lead to being a good EM doctor:

-- Being okay with not having long term connection with patients
+- Being okay with not having long-term connections with patients

 - Well-rounded in medical training and medical interest